Respiratory Emergencies: When and When Not to Use Suction

 Contraindications for Oral Suctioning

 Just as the indications for oral suctioning are straightforward, so are the contraindications.
-When it comes to suctioning, the contraindications are easy to remember, for there are NONE!
+Regarding suctioning, the contraindications are easy to remember, for there are NONE!

 There is absolutely no reason to withhold suctioning from a patient with an obstructed airway.
 If your patient lacks a patent airway, anything else you do for them will be for naught.
 This doesn’t mean that you can suction with abandon.
 Every life-saving procedure requires precision and caution, so here is a quick rundown of the possible complications of suctioning: